isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 These are the current known limitations of the Kea DHCPv6 server software.
-Most of them are reflections of the current stage of development and should be treated as “not implemented yet”, rather than actual limitations.
+Most of them are reflections of the current stage of development and should be treated as “not yet implemented,” rather than actual limitations.

--  The server will allocate, renew, or rebind a maximum of one lease for a particular IA option (IA_NA or IA_PD) sent by a client. `RFC 8415 <https://tools.ietf.org/html/rfc8415>`__ allows for multiple addresses or prefixes to be allocated for a single IA.
+-  The server allocates, renews, or rebinds a maximum of one lease for a particular IA option (IA_NA or IA_PD) sent by a client. `RFC 8415 <https://tools.ietf.org/html/rfc8415>`__ allows for multiple addresses or prefixes to be allocated for a single IA.